Guitar Picking Techniques

 Compound Guitar Picking Techniques

-These next few guitar picking skills are what we like to call “compound” skills.
+These next few skills are what we like to call “compound” skills.
 They are essentially combinations of different picking techniques to add even more intricacy and character to your guitar playing.

 Try to master each individual picking technique before trying to master any of these “combo” skills.